 Oftentimes victims are unsure of where to report romance scams.
 The best course of action depends on the specifics of the scam.

-When a person willingly shares information and/or money, even if fraud occurs, it may not be considered identity theft.
+When a person willingly shares information, money, or both, even if fraud occurs it may not be considered identity theft.